Tips when choosing and using toys

-Drowning is the second-leading cause of death for Canadian children and it happens quick and silently.
+Drowning is the third-leading cause of injury-related death for Canadian children under 10 years of age and it happens quick and silently.
 A young child can drown in as little as 2.5 centimetres (1 inch) of water in just seconds.
-Children from age one to four are particularly at risk of drowning in backyard pools, because of their natural attraction to water; however, children of all ages drown in backyard pools every year.
+Children from age one to four are particularly at risk of drowning in backyard pools because of their natural attraction to water; however, children of all ages drown in backyard pools every year.

 Home playground equipment